DaChro/ogh_summerschool_2019/docs/index.md

 ### Arrival: How to get to your Hotel or the venue

-Here are the directions for getting to GEO 1 or different hotels when arriving in Muenster at the train station or the airport (here I show directions for most convenient (least walking) lines only, I consider schedules on Sunday, on other weekdays there are usually more lines available).
+Here are the bus connections for getting to GEO 1 or different hotels when arriving in Muenster at the train station or the airport (here I show directions for most convenient (least walking) lines only.
+I consider schedules on Sunday, on other weekdays there are usually more lines available).
-If you would like to know directions to other hotels, please contact me or use the [journey planner](https://westfalenfahrplan.de/std3/XSLT_TRIP_REQUEST2?language=en&itdLPxx_contractor=swm&type_origin=any&type_destination=any&custom_suggestMacro=true&std3_commonMacro=trip&std3_customMacro=true) mentioned in "Public Transport"
+If you would like to know connections to other hotels, please use the [journey planner](https://westfalenfahrplan.de/std3/XSLT_TRIP_REQUEST2?language=en&itdLPxx_contractor=swm&type_origin=any&type_destination=any&custom_suggestMacro=true&std3_commonMacro=trip&std3_customMacro=true) mentioned in "Public Transport" or contact me.

 #### Arrival at train station ("Hauptbahnhof"):
 There is a bus hub directly in front of the station that serves most of the bus lines in Muenster.